ZorayZero/ChallengeProject-Zoray/README.md

 # ChallengeProject-Zoray
 This is my second project.
-The goal is to learn more about using github nad Unity.
+The goal is to learn more about using github and Unity.